smrekaaa/SemiSupervisedClassifier/README.md

 `numpy, sci-kit learn and pandas`

 ## Usage
-Into your working file import SemiSuperviesdClassifier class
+Import SemiSuperviesdClassifier class into your working file SemiSuperviesdClassifier class then you can initialize it and use in your code.
+As shown in the example bellow.

 ### Example